MicrosoftDocs/message-analyzer-docs-pr/message-analyzer-guide/message-analyzer-tutorial.md

 - **Microsoft-Windows-NDIS-PacketCapture** provider — an ETW-instrumented provider that has remote capabilities along with special NDIS stack and Hyper-V-Switch extension layer filtering, adapter configurations, packet traversal path directivity, and other filters and specifiers that you can configure.

   > [!NOTE]
   > The **Microsoft-Windows-NDIS-PacketCapture** provider with remote capabilities is used on the Windows 8.1, Windows Server 2012 R2, and Windows 10 operating system only, as described in [Built-In Trace Scenarios](built-in-trace-scenarios.md).

   ---

   **More Information**
-**To learn more** about the **Microsoft-Windows-NDIS-PacketCapture** provider, see [Microsoft-Windows-NDIS-PacketCapture Provider](microsoft-windows-ndis-packetcapture-provider.md).
+  **To learn more** about the **Microsoft-Windows-NDIS-PacketCapture** provider, see [Microsoft-Windows-NDIS-PacketCapture Provider]  (microsoft-windows-ndis-packetcapture-provider.md).
   **To learn more** about capturing messages from one or more remote hosts and configuring the **Microsoft-Windows-NDIS-PacketCapture**   provider, see [Configuring a Remote Capture](configuring-a-remote-capture.md).

   ---

 - **System ETW providers** — write events for various components on your system that have been instrumented as ETW event providers.
 This includes ETW providers that define their events with the use of the following: